A Pandemic Vinyasa

 I've written this piece in the form of a Vinyasa; what movement to breath is called in the practice of yoga.

-hoping it wasn’t a grim prediction.
+trusting it wasn’t a grim pandemic prediction.

 I've focused on many things during the past few months.
 Although I've found it difficult to write about much of it, I've had some thoughts.
 Amazed at the vitriol directed at a simple and effective tool that I was accustomed to using on an everyday basis, here is a brief thought.